nayfin/tft/libs/crispr-forms/README.md

 Web development tends to involve building a lot of forms, and even though it can be repetitive it's not necessarily easy.
 Connecting templates to `FormGroup`s takes time and there are a lot of opportunities  to make mistakes along the way that can difficult to debug.
 Large form are difficult to keep organized, and long form templates are cumbersome to update.

-Luckily, we've abstracted out the template work entirely, allowing the end developer to simply pass a `config` of instructions to the `tft-crispr-forms` component and generate the form dynamically.
+Luckily, we've abstracted out the template work entirely, allowing the end developer to simply pass a `config` object to the `tft-crispr-forms` component and it will use these instructions to build out the form.
 This allows the end developer to focus on the business logic and not the template details.

 We currently only support styling for Material Design, but support for other design systems is on our roadmap.